IsacKun220/com1001/FAQ.md

   on Blackboard.

 2. **Try to find the answer yourself**.
-This is an important skill that will be invaluable in the rest of your degree and your future careers, so start to develop it now!
+This is an important skill that will be invaluable in the rest of your degree and your future career, so start to develop it now!
 Here are some tips:

   * *Check the lecture slides*.
 There may be a slide or an example that you